 To make a preventative spray for your lilacs, use the horticultural oil in either a 2% or 3% solution.
 To make a 2% solution, pour 1/3 cup of oil into a spray container, add 1 gallon of water and mix thoroughly before spraying.
 To make a 3% solution, use 1/2 cup oil to 1 gallon of water and, again, mix thoroughly before spraying.
 Wait until annual flowering is completely finished before beginning your spray program, and then spray late in the day when no rain is forecast for 24 hours.
 Also, be sure to rake up all lilac leaves in the fall and burn them, bury them, or send them off to your municipal garden waste collection site.
 Do not compost infected leaves.

 All common lilacs (Syringa vulgaris) are subject to powdery mildew, as are most Syringa x hyacinthiflora varieties.
-In my experience, the most classically fragrant lilacs are those within these two genuses.
-However, there are lilacs of many colors, of many genuses and varieties, and for many uses, including those specifically bred to be mildew resistant.
+In my experience, the most classically fragrant lilacs are those within these two species.
+However, there are lilacs of many colors, of many species and varieties, and for many uses, including those specifically bred to be mildew resistant.
 So if you are looking for appearance more than fragrance, you might want to check out the mildew resistant varieties listed by the Virginia Cooperative Extension here.
 For more information on lilacs, generally, the University of Minnesota Cooperative Extension has a comprehensive listing here.
-Finally, for a couple of online sources of lilacs, including photos of numerous varieties, take a look at these two websites, here and here.
+Finally, for online sources of lilacs, including photos of numerous varieties, take a look at these websites, here and here.